 Finally, AICPA site also offers a free practice exam with simulations.
-Unfortunately, the software can be a little buggy and you must use Internet Explorer.
-You also must install the Microsoft .Net framework.

 Passing the CPA exam requires more than hard work; it requires a plan of attack and the discipline to execute your plan.

-For most college tests, you can simply pass if you cram hard the night before the exam.
+For most college tests, you can pass if you cram hard the night before the exam.
 However, the CPA exam covers a tremendous amount of content that cannot be absorbed in a short period of time.
 Subsequently, test takers must plan out their study schedule in order to be successful.

 A big part of your study time should be devoted to using sample CPA exam questions.